 Pro gamer LoriiPops powers her Twitch stream with Blue.

 Creating a successful Twitch channel takes a lot more than just streaming your gameplay.
 You have to connect with people and give them a reason to come back.
+Check out these blogs for details on how to make your stream stand out:

 Improve your stream audio by balancing the various audio channels with an audio mixer.